 - Remaining Car Loan Balances

-3. What’s the distinction between a Captive and Independent Agent?
+4. What’s the Difference Between a Captive and an Independent Agent?

-Captive Agents are contractually obligated to represent just one single company’s products.
-This can cause an issue because every company has different underwriting standards and price points.
+Captive Agents: These agents are contractually obligated to represent just one company.
+This can cause an issue because every company and policy has different underwriting standards and price points.

-To qualify for coverage you should contact an independent agent that specializes in this product type, however, before moving forward it is best to understand the four plan types.
+To qualify for coverage you should contact an independent agent that specializes in burial insurance.
+However, before moving forward it is best to understand the four plan types.
 Every senior will qualify for at least one of these plans.

 - Level: Great Health